History and General Context

-Brazil currently occupies the sixth largest world market for information and communication technology (ICT) (ABES 2016).
-It is estimated that the ICT sector has grown by US $ 152 billion in 2015.
-This positive scenario generates demand for the formation of qualified human resources, requiring planning and greater investments.
-In addition, a high degree of innovation and research is needed if the country is to reach increasingly prominent international positions.
-In this sense, it is of national interest to intensify postgraduate programs aimed at training masters and doctors with a higher degree of specialization in strategic sectors of Computing.
+According to ABES, Brazil occupies the ninth position in the world ranking of investments in information and communication technology (ICT).
+The ICT sector generated US $ 47 billion in 2018.
+This positive scenario generates demand for the training of qualified human resources, requiring planning and greater investments.
+In addition, for the country to reach ever greater positions in international prominence, research and development (R&D) and innovation is necessary.
+In this sense, it is of national interest to intensify graduate programs aimed at training masters and doctors with a higher degree of specialization in strategic sectors of Computing.

-It is also observed that there is a demand by computer professionals increasingly able to extract knowledge from large volumes of data, so-called data scientists (Davenport and Patil 2012; DSC 2015).
-It can be said that several companies are urging the hiring of data scientists.
-They are immersed in the deluge of data (from English, Data Deluge) (Berman 2008), where there is a great deal of data, with different types of information on an unprecedented scale.
-This demand for these Computer Science experts is well ahead of the supply capacity.
-The treatment of the data deluge being produced by the sciences and billions of users of global Internet services presents itself as one of the great challenges for the current knowledge society.
-In the business world, data scientists are key players in the Big Data scenario (Jagadish et al., 2014).
-They are able to structure this data and find patterns to advise executives on the implications for products, processes, and decisions (Dhar 2013).
+It is also observed that there is a demand for Computer professionals increasingly qualified to extract knowledge from large volumes of data, the so-called data scientists.
+It can be said that several companies demand to hire data scientists.
+They are immersed in the deluge of data (from English, Data Deluge), which is characterized by a large volume of data, with different types of information on an unprecedented scale.
+This demand for these Computer Science specialists is well ahead of the supply capacity.
+The treatment of the flood of data being produced by the sciences and by billions of users of global Internet services presents itself as one of the great challenges for the current knowledge society.
+In the business world, data scientists are instrumental in addressing the Big Data landscape.
+They are able to structure this data and find patterns in order to advise executives on the implications for products, processes and decisions.

 In fact, the demand for data scientists is much broader.
-The deluge of data is generally manifold in multiple facets, a fact that has been driving initiatives in several areas, in addition to the business world, in order to better understand it.
-In the sciences, the data deluge appeared as the expression of a new way of research (Wright 2014), encouraging biologists, astronomers, physicists, and other researchers from different scientific areas to face computational problems in the so-called e-science, which become Barriers to their findings.
-In the government sector, there are opportunities to look at huge public sector databases to generate more efficient planning as well as new services that can improve citizen service.
-The data scientist is, therefore, a professional trained mainly in the analysis, interpretation and manipulation of large volumes of data (MDS 2015), in order to bring the scientific method to the most different sectors aiming the generalized extraction of relevant knowledge to From these data (Jacobs 2009; Lazer et al., 2014).
+The deluge of data appears, in general, in multiple facets, a fact that has been driving initiatives in several areas.
+In the sciences, the flood of data appeared as the expression of a new way of investigation, encouraging biologists, astronomers, physicists, and other researchers from the most different scientific areas to face computational problems in the so-called e-science, which become barriers for their discoveries.
+In the government sector, there are opportunities to focus on immense public sector databases with a view to generating more efficient planning, as well as new services that can improve service to citizens.
+The data scientist is, therefore, a professional trained, mainly, in the analysis, interpretation and manipulation of large volumes of data, in order to bring the scientific method to the most different sectors aiming at the generalized extraction of relevant knowledge from these data .

-In order to meet this demand and, at the same time, considering the skills and competences of its faculty, it is the beginning of the Graduate Program in Computer Science (PPCIC) in June 2016.
-The PPCIC begins with a Master’s degree stricto sensu (academic master’s degree), being organized on a quarterly basis.
-To obtain a Master’s degree in Computer Science, students of the Program must obtain 24 credits in disciplines, develop a qualified scientific production and defend both a qualification examination and the master’s dissertation itself.
+Aiming to meet this demand and, at the same time, considering the skills and competences of its faculty, the Graduate Program in Computer Science (PPCIC) started in June 2016.
+The PPCIC starts with a stricto sensu master’s (academic master’s), organized on a quarterly basis.
+To obtain the title of Master in Computer Science, students of the Program need to obtain 24 credits in subjects, develop a qualified scientific production and defend both a qualification exam and a master’s dissertation.

-CEFET / RJ – Celso Suckow da Fonseca Federal Center of Technological Education – is a Federal Institution of Higher Education (HEI).
-Currently, the Institution has eight Post-Graduation Programs stricto sensu with the offer of six academic Masters courses, four PhD courses and one Professional Master’s degree; Six postgraduate courses lato sensu; 11 Undergraduate courses in Computing, Engineering and Administration; Two courses of Licentiate in Physics and 31 courses of technical education, distributed in the Headquarters Unit (Maracanã) and in seven Decentralized Teaching Units (Nova Iguaçu, Maria da Graça, Petrópolis, Nova Friburgo, Valença, Angra dos Reis and Itaguaí).
-CEFET / RJ also operates in the distance education modality, with participation in the Open University of Brazil (UAB), offering a specialization course in Technological Education aimed at the training of teachers who work in basic education, and the CEDERJ Consortium Superior to Distance from Rio de Janeiro), which brings together federal and state public universities in the State of Rio de Janeiro.
+CEFET / RJ – Federal Center for Technological Education Celso Suckow da Fonseca – is a Federal Institution of Higher Education (IES).
+The Institution currently has nine stricto sensu Graduate Programs offering seven academic Master’s courses, four Doctorate courses and one professional Master’s program.
+It also has six lato sensu Postgraduate courses; eleven Undergraduate courses in the areas of Computing, Engineering and Administration; two Physics Degree courses and 31 High School technical courses.
+The courses are distributed at the Headquarters Unit (Maracanã) and seven campuses (Nova Iguaçu, Maria da Graça, Petrópolis, Nova Friburgo, Valença, Angra dos Reis and Itaguaí).
+CEFET / RJ also operates in the distance education modality, with participation in the Open University of Brazil (UAB), offering a specialization course in Technological Education aiming at the formation of teachers who work in basic education and in the CEDERJ Consortium (Higher Education Center) the Distance from Rio de Janeiro), which brings together federal and state public universities in the State of Rio de Janeiro.

-At that moment, when the Federal Network of Professional, Scientific and Technological Education was consolidated, CEFET / RJ made the option of not transforming into a Federal University of Education, Science and Technology (FI) , Which has the formal support of ANDIFES and the Forum of Pro-Rectors of Research and Post-Graduation (FOPROP).
-In line with the goal of becoming a Technological University, CEFET / RJ’s General Directorate has been investing heavily in research and in graduate studies, being aware of the strategic role of such activities in a university model.
-This support can be seen through a significant increase in own resources for the needs of research groups and postgraduate programs.
-This commitment to the consolidation of research and graduate studies in the Institution is formalized in its Institutional Development Plan (IDP).
+At that moment, when the Federal Network of Professional, Scientific and Technological Education was consolidated, CEFET / RJ chose not to transform itself into a Federal Institute of Education, Science and Technology (IF) aiming at becoming a University, a claim that it has the formal support of ANDIFES and the Forum of Pro-Rectors of Research and Graduate Studies (FOPROP).
+In line with the objective of becoming a University, the General Directorate of CEFET / RJ has been investing heavily in research and graduate studies, being aware of the strategic role of exercising such activities in a university model.
+This support can be seen through the significant increase in own resources destined to the needs of research groups and graduate programs.
+It is worth mentioning that the resources are allocated through internal calls for proposals for research groups, support for institutional research projects, as well as PIBIC, master’s and doctoral scholarships.
+Such an approach characterizes an institutional maturity in the provision of resources to research and enables the planning of PPCIC teachers to support its functioning.
+This commitment to the consolidation of research and postgraduate studies at the Institution is formalized in its Institutional Development plan (PDI).

-The strong growth of research and graduate activities in CEFET / RJ observed in recent years can be translated by the significant increase in qualified scientific production, the number of research groups, the number of postgraduate programs, the number of fellows Productivity of CNPq, the number of scientific and master’s degree fellowships, and the expansion of its research infrastructure with the creation of new laboratories and the modernization of existing ones.
-The renewal of the teaching staff in recent years was an essential factor in promoting the increase of faculty in the institution, especially those with a doctorate degree.
-This scenario directly influences the prospects for the evolution and consolidation of PPCIC.
+The strong growth in research and graduate activities at CEFET / RJ observed in recent years can be translated by the expressive increase in qualified scientific production, in the number of research groups, in the number of graduate programs, in the number of fellows of CNPq productivity, the number of scientific initiation and master’s scholarships.
+It can also be seen from the expansion of its research infrastructure with the creation of new laboratories and the modernization of existing ones.
+The renewal of the teaching staff in recent years was an essential factor in promoting the increase of the teaching staff at the Institution, especially those with a doctorate.
+This panorama directly influences the prospects for the evolution and consolidation of the PPCIC.